grscheller/scheller-linux-archive/bashEnvConf/README.md

 My shell script, [pathtrim](bin/pathtrim) trims out non-existent and duplicate paths from my my $PATH.
-Why would I put non-existent and duplicate paths in my $PATH?
+Why would I put non-existent and duplicate paths on my $PATH?
 * Systems admins put "helpful" additions into Bash system configuration files which I cannot change.
 * I can use exactly the same `~/.bash*` files on different computers, even different OS's.
-* After installing the missing directories, I can source `.bash_profile` to pick them up.
+* After installing the missing directories, from the $HOME directory I can source `.bash_profile` to pick them up.

 I wish my command line and desktop environments to complement and interact with each other.
 I use shell environments to help